-Parking in the city-centre is unlimited and most cost-effective at one of the two central car parks: Centrum-Station (railway station) and Centrum-’t Zand.
-Both are situated within walking distance of the Market square, but you can also use the bus transfer with ‘De Lijn’ between the parking Centrum-Station and the city centre (included in your parking fee for 4 passengers).
+Parking in the city-centre is unlimited and most cost-effective at one of the two central car parks: Centrum-Station (in front of the railway station) and Centrum-’t Zand.
+Both are situated within easy walking distance of the Market square or else you can use one of the city buses operated by ‘De Lijn’ .
+The bus transfer (max.
+4 people per car) from the Centrum- Station car park to the city centre and back is included in the price of the parking ticket.

 Please check here for all metered public car parks in the city centre and the rates applicable.